 You can also easily make your own sauerkraut.
 Cut the cabbage into thin strips, toss it with a little sea salt, then pack it down tightly into a bowl.
 Cover with a wooden lid, then let the fermentation process do all the hard work for you!
 After a couple of weeks, it should be ready.
 And of course your homemade sauerkraut is guaranteed to be full of healthy bacteria, unlike most of the stuff you can buy in the shops.

-In addition, both sauerkraut and kimchi are high in Vitamins C and B12, which can help build up your immune system and fight off your Candida overgrowth.
-Sauerkraut was even used on long sea voyages where Vitamin C deficiency was traditionally a problem – it keeps longer than other vegetables and provided a healthy source of nutrients even after many months at sea.
+In addition, both sauerkraut and kimchi are high in vitamins C and B12, which can help build up your immune system and fight off your Candida overgrowth.
+Sauerkraut was even used on long sea voyages where vitamin C deficiency was traditionally a problem – it keeps longer than other vegetables and provided a healthy source of nutrients even after many months at sea.

-Although prebiotic foods don’t contain any bacteria, what they do contain is the food that your healthy bacteria need to survive and grow.
+Although prebiotic foods don’t generally contain many bacteria, what they do contain is the food that your healthy bacteria need to survive and grow.
 So adding some prebiotic foods to your diet will certainly not hurt, and it may just help rebalance your gut bacteria a little quicker.
 Chicory root is a great example.
 Chicory coffee is caffeine free, has a similarly bitter taste to normal coffee, and contains an excellent prebiotic name Inulin that will help the colonies of beneficial bacteria flourish in your gut.
 Inulin is also added to many probiotic supplements.

 For lots more information on natural ways to boost your gut flora, including lots of recipes that incorporate fermented foods, take a look at my Ultimate Candida Diet treatment program.
 Rebalancing your gut flora can improve your digestion, heal your gut, and improve your energy levels.